-There are some behaviours at Braywood for which we have a zero tolerance to.
+There is some behaviours at Braywood for which we have a zero tolerance to.
 These behaviours include physical violence, swearing, racial incidents and name-calling.
-Such behaviours are recorded in our 'Orange books' and always reported to parents.
-School is a safe place to make mistakes and often early behavioural mistakes are remedied immediately.
-If however behaviours persist the we look at specific modification plans and the Red book.
+These incidents are written in the Red book and parents will be informed.

-- Parents will be informed. - Child will be placed on Behaviour Modification System for period of one month/half term. - There could also be a home/school agreement if appropriate.
+- Parents will be informed. - Child will be placed on Behaviour Modification System for period of one month/half term. - There could also be a home/school book if appropriate.